niveousswan/Gary-Brisbane-13240-T1-2026/week01.md

 ### 1. Basic Learning

-This week, I learned several fundamental concepts in cryptography, including symmetric encryption, asymmetric encryption, keys, and hash functions.
-These concepts are essential for understanding how data is protected in modern communication systems.
+This week, I was introduced to several core ideas in cryptography, such as symmetric and asymmetric encryption, keys, and hash functions.
+These concepts helped me better understand how information is secured in modern communication systems.
-I also learned about number system conversions and basic computer units.
-These topics helped me understand how data is represented and processed at a lower level.
+I also reviewed number system conversions and basic computer units, which gave me a clearer view of how data is represented and handled at a lower level inside a computer.

 ---